ashfelloff/lavalamp/README.md

 - Direct Neon editor integration
 - Responsive design
 - Glassmorphic UI
+- Matrix Preview:
+  - Accurate 64x32 LED simulation
+  - Real-time wave animation
+  - Pixel-perfect representation
+  - Individual LED visualization
+  - True-to-life color rendering

 ## Usage

 1. Visit the web interface
 2. Select a theme or choose "Cycle All Themes"
+3. Preview how it will look on your actual matrix
-3. Click "Run it yourself"
+4. Click "Run it yourself"
-4. Paste the generated code in the Neon editor
+5. Paste the generated code in the Neon editor
-5. Watch your matrix come alive!
+6. Watch your matrix come alive!

 ## Hardware Requirements